 San Diego Naval Medical Resident Rotation at Riverside University Health System

-The San Diego Naval Medical Center senior residents currently rotate through the Riverside University Health System for a 1-month rotation.
+The San Diego Naval Medical Center senior residents currently rotate through the RUHS for a 1-month rotation.
 During this rotation, the SD Naval residents serve as the senior resident at Riverside County, working with Loma Linda University junior residents.
 Additionally, the residents provide "globe trauma" call coverage for the duration of the rotation.
 This eye trauma rotation serves a vital role for the SD Naval residency, providing critical experience for their residents before they begin their tours of duty after graduation.

 Components of Residency Training

 Residents are encouraged to pursue research projects and to seek post-residency fellowships; however, the first priority of the program is to insure the highest level of clinical knowledge and skill.
-Residents are required to complete two research projects during their residency, and one project must be submitted for publication.
+Residents are required to complete one quality improvement project and one research project during their residency.
+One project must be submitted for publication.
 Residents are allotted time from their academic schedule and provided financial support to present their research at major medical meetings.

 Residents rotate through most subspecialties twice throughout their residency.
 All of the facilities provide the resident with a great variety of general ophthalmology patient care experiences as well as management of chronic and age-related disease.

-The PGY-2 residents focus mainly on clinical skills so as to become proficient with the diverse array of tools in a timely manner.
-Surgical focus of the PGY-2 trainee is mostly on extra-ocular surgeries (mainly strabismus and oculo-plastics).
+The PGY-2 residents focus mainly on clinical skills during their first year.
+Surgical focus of the PGY-2 trainee is on extra-ocular surgeries (mainly strabismus and oculo-plastics).
 The PGY-2 residents also become proficient in the use of various lasers and intravitreal injections for in-office procedures.